-Externs will be assigned to doctoral level staff clinicians for supervision.
+Externs will be assigned to a doctoral level staff clinician for individual supervision.
 Additional supervision will be provided when the staff and extern determine it is advisable.
 One supervisor will serve as the extern’s primary supervisor.
 S/he will be responsible both for integrating the extern into their respective training program and for coordinating his/her experience at Mount Sinai with their respective graduate program.
 Supervisors will be responsible for assessing the extern’s learning needs and will facilitate learning experiences appropriate to those needs in the areas of clinical theory, clinical practice, ethics, and professional development.
 The primary supervisor will also provide mentoring for the extern in establishing a schedule that allows for participation in required clinical and training activities.
 Further, supervisors will monitor the timeliness of completion of charting, assessments, treatment plans, and treatment summaries.
 In addition to individual supervision, externs receive supervision of the groups they co-lead.
-This supervision is in a group setting and is facilitated by two staff members and our postdoctoral fellow.
+This supervision is in a group setting and is facilitated by two staff members.

 Clinical supervision can be an illuminating, yet at times, anxiety-provoking experience.
-One aspect of the learning experience is the processing and understanding of the trainee's interactions with patients and staff.
+One aspect of the learning experience is the processing and understanding of the trainee's interactions with clients and staff.
 In a training setting such as ours, which often focuses on exploring issues of trauma and abuse, powerful feelings may be evoked in all members of the clinical team.
-Your supervisors are here to facilitate your understanding of patients, theory, and in addition, your reactions to your training experiences.
+Your supervisors are here to facilitate your understanding of clients, theory, and in addition, your persona reactions to your training experiences.

 Externs will also have an opportunity to evaluate the training program and the degree to which it meets the externs' needs during the year.
 We do encourage externs to provide us with ongoing informal feedback as well.